BeL2Labs/ArbitrationProtocol/docs/en/DAppRegistry.md

 ```

 Parameters:
-- dapp: Address of the DApp to authorize
+- `dapp`: Address of the DApp to authorize

+After authorization, the DApp status will change to Active and it can start using the arbitration service.

 ### 4. DApp Status Query
 Query the status of a DApp: